-The process of analysing materiality aims to identify the most important economic and governance, social and environmental or "material" topics for the Group and the interested parties, and takes into account their impact on the stakeholders.
-The analysis is divided into phases – documental and contextual analysis, comparison with internal and external stakeholders and with company managers, the processing of the matrix and the return of the results.
-The output is the materiality matrix, a two-dimensional graph, where the topics are placed according to their importance.
+Via the materiality analysis process, we identify the most important economic and governance, social and environmental or "material" topics for the Group and our stakeholders, considering their impact on the business and on the parties concerned.
+The analysis is divided into phases – documental and contextual analysis, comparison with internal and external stakeholders and with company managers, processing of the matrix and return of the results.
+The output of the process is the materiality matrix, a two-dimensional graph, where the topics are placed in order of their importance.

 During the second half of 2019 we carried out a new cycle of materiality analyses which envisaged:

 - a documental analysis, conducted on around 30 documents (scenario-related, stakeholder listening initiatives, strategic and internal management documents, etc.), which generated a list of 19 potentially important issues, validated by Top Management;

 - the direct involvement of 43 people, representing 11 categories of (external and internal) stakeholders, via a multistakeholder focus group, with the participation of Acea’s Chairperson at the conclusive phase, and several one-to-one telephone interviews, during which the stakeholders evaluated the importance of the issues proposed;